guzzle/RingPHP/README.rst

     $responseHeaderHandler = function (callable $handler, array $headers) {
         return function (array $request) use ($handler, $headers) {
-            // Add headers to successful responses when they complete
+            // Add headers to successful responses when they complete.
+            // Be sure to define the function so that the response is passed
+            // by reference so that modifications to the response will have
+            // an upstream effect.
-            $request = Core::then($request, function (array $response) {
+            $request = Core::then($request, function (array &$response) {
                 foreach ($headers as $key => $value) {
                     $response['headers'][$key] = $value;
                 }
-                // Be sure to return the modified response so that it is used
-                // as the dereferneced future response value. return $response;
+                return $response;
             });